 Today we enjoy a full-day guided tour of this beautiful city of French colonial-style buildings, shaded boulevards, lakes and public parks.
 The downtown is laid-out on a grid pattern with leafy side avenues.
-This morning we visit the impressive Ethnology Museum which showcases Vietnam’s 54 ethnic groups.
 We visit the Ho Chi Minh Complex, which includes the house of the nation’s founder as well as the Presidential Palace.
 The One Pillar Pagoda dates back to the very founding of the city, while the Temple of Literature was Vietnam’s first university.
 The History Museum tells the nation’s complex story.
 We will also explore the Old Quarter and see West Lake and Hoan Kiem Lake.
 This evening we have a chance to see one of the famous water puppet shows.

-Second of 2 nights in Hanoi.
-Mercure Hanoi Hotel or similar.
+Overnight in Hanoi.
+Silk Path Hotel Hotel or similar.
 Breakfast & Dinner.

 DAY 10 Thursday January 18

 HANOI – HALONG BAY CRUISE

 We drive through the countryside north east to Halong Bay, a UNESCO World Heritage Site since 1994, where the coast is dotted with limestone pinnacles rising vertically from the azure-blue sea.
 This really is one of the natural Wonders of the World!
 This afternoon we board our modern replica of a traditional “junk” (fishing boat) for a relaxed cruise among the 1,969 small islands where the wind and waves have carved out magnificent grottoes, where stalactites hang in wonderful patterns.
 Weather permitting we board small boats to visit the Sung Sot Caves.
 We spend tonight on a large, air-conditioned houseboat, enjoying wonderful hospitality and perfect peace – far from any town.